Pesticides detected in dolphins, birds and fish

 Story highlights

-- The blood of dolphins, fish and birds all tested positive for perfluoroalkyl phosphonic acids
+- The blood of dolphins, fish and birds all tested positive for perfluorophosphinic acids

 - The chemical was once used in pesticide and now is added to carpet-cleaning products